 Professor Preston made NHLI his life’s work staying for almost 50 years.

-Frank W. Preston entered New Hampton Literary Institution (NHLI) as a student on November 27, 1875 and became a member of the Social Fraternity.
+Frank W. Preston entered New Hampton Literary Institution (NHLI) as a student on November 27, 1875, and became a member of the Social Fraternity.
 He completed the English and Commercial courses in 1877 and returned as a Post Graduate student in 1877-78.
-He began teaching at NHLI in the fall of 1878 and was made associate principal in 1887 also he received the degree of A.M. from Dartmouth College.
+Preston began teaching at NHLI in the fall of 1878 and was made associate principal in 1887; he also received the degree of A.M. from Dartmouth College.
 He served as principal of NHLI from the fall of 1898 to 1923.
-Professor Preston did much for New Hampton in raising money and in furthering the erection of Draper Hall (1910), Berry Hall (1911) and Lane Hall (1912).
-He wrote a history of the school and spent much time in compiling a register of its students, which material has proved most valuable in the preparation of this history.
+Professor Preston did much for New Hampton in raising money and in furthering the erection of Draper Hall (1910), Berry Hall (1911), and Lane Hall (1912).
+He wrote a history of the school and spent much time compiling a register of its students, which material has proved most valuable in preparing this history.